Are you tired of consistently exceeding your budget and dealing with inaccurate project cost estimates that hinder your performance?

-The project performance is tightly interwoven around the project budget.
 A project budget is one of the most important elements of any project, and rightfully so.
-A well-planned project budget accurately and effortlessly takes your project execution from good to great.
+A well-planned project budget accurately and effortlessly takes your execution from good to great.

 But why are so many projects never completed within the budget?

-Trying to keep to your project budget can be a challenge especially when many factors can contribute to your projects going over budget.
-Understanding the need to accommodate funds for the unexpected and developing a contingency plan can lessen the likelihood of budget overruns.
+Trying to keep your project on a budget can be challenging, especially when many factors can contribute to your projects exceeding budget.
+Understanding the need to accommodate funds for the unexpected and developing a contingency plan can help avoid frequent budget overruns.

 What Is a Project Budget?